 Development proposals which detract from the unlit environment of the Parish will not be supported.
 The importance of dark skies will be respected throughout the Parish as a priority.
-Street lighting will be discouraged even within the core village until such time as the majority of the community within the village demands it, at which point the type of lighting will be required to conform to the highest standard of light pollution restrictions at the time.
 Security and other outside lighting on private and public premises will be restricted or regulated to be neighbourly in its use including floodlighting at equine establishments and on sports fields or sports grounds.